 You can’t conquer the mind with the mind

 The mind can’t order the mind around.
 Sometimes the more you tell the mind to do something, the less it’s inclined to do it.
 If you’re struggling to stay in the present moment, help the mind by picking up a meditative activity that doesn’t require too much concentration.
-Go for a long walk in the wilderness, or take your complimentary watercolours into the bush to paint the surrounding landscape.
+Pick up a book, put pen to paper or paint your surrounding landscape.
 You’ll soon discover that your mind has slipped into a deeply contemplative state without any effort at all.
 Now that’s the art of meditation.